yeojz/data-calendar/README.md

 ## About
-`data-calendar` is a [React.js](http://http://facebook.github.io/react/) component which aims to provide common calenar functionality.
+`data-calendar` is a [React.js](http://http://facebook.github.io/react/) component which aims to provide common calendar functionality.

 Currently usable.
 But very much Work-In-Progress.

-You can find an example usage in the example folder.
+You can find a simple month calendar implementation in the `example` folder.

 ## Installation